A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

 For the liveness property in the third claim, consider an arbitrary state of the block tree and an arbitrary set of blocks proposed according to the \lbft protocol.
-Moreover, we assume that we have reached the global stabilization time~$\gst$ so that all message arrive reliably within time~$\Delta$.
-Let further $l \in \mathbb{N}$ and $h_{\text{max}}$ be the largest height that any honest delegate proposed a block for.
-We show that an honest delegate eventually finalizes a block at height~$l$.
+Moreover, we assume that we have reached the global stabilization time~$\gst$ so that all messages arrive reliably within time~$\Delta$.
+Let further $l \in \mathbb{N}$ and $h_{\text{max}}$ be the largest height that any validator proposed a block for.
+We show that an honest validator with decision threshold~$\tau_\validator \in (1/3,2/3]$ eventually finalizes a block at height~$l$.